-Open to clubs and groups whose members are enrolled in any SERVICE LEARNING project.
-Due to space limitations, exhibits are limited to 2'6" wide and 15" deep.
+Open to groups whose members are enrolled in any SERVICE LEARNING project.
+Due to space limitations, exhibits are limited to 36" X 48" and 15" deep.
+Group members should be enrolled in Service Learning - Agents of Change (Level 1) and/or Raise Your Voice (Level 2).
+Register community project at go.illinois.edu/4HCommunityProjectRegistration, additional resources located on site.

-Club members should be enrolled in Service Learning - Agents of Change (Level 1) and/or Raise Your Voice (Level 2).
-Register community project at https://4h.extension.illinois.edu/participate/4-h-community-service, additional resources located on site.
-Exhibit should be educational in nature and should inform others of steps taken to engage club members in 1) identifying a local need, conducting a local needs assessment to find a need that is already visible in the community; 2) determine types of activities club members can/want to do; 3) List all of the activities, projects, or needs identified to review with club members;4) create a plan and timeline for completing the service project (including-project goals; tasks involved; time commitment; permission needed from community stakeholders; a budget, a source for securing those funds; insurance needs; equipment and supplies; publicity; potential partners if additional help is needed; a risk management plan; and a process for evaluating the project; 5) prepare for club members to engage in the service project which may include instruction on completing specific tasks and/or educating members on how the project will benefit the community; 6) complete the project; 7) documentation of service experience with photos, videos; or written reports; 8) once project is completed, reflect on success and/or challenges encountered during execution of the service project; consider what you might do differently in future service projects.
-Create a display which will educate the public regarding the impact of the service project for both the community and the club members.
-The display should be staffed by 3 or more club members at the time of judging.
-Club members should make a 5-10 minute presentation for the judge.
-Club members should create a display which showcases the service project and the steps needed to complete it.
-Only club members present for the judging and who participate in the critique and presentation are eligible for ribbons and premiums.
-Exhibit size should not exceed 2' x 16" WIDE AND 15" deep.
+Exhibit should be educational in nature and should inform others of steps taken to engage group members in 1) identifying a local need, conducting a local needs assessment to find a need that is already visible in the community; 2) determine types of activities group members can/want to do; 3) List all of the activities, projects, or needs identified to review with group members; 4) create a plan and timeline for completing the service project (including-project goals; tasks involved; time commitment; permission needed from community stakeholders; a budget, a source for securing those funds; insurance needs; equipment and supplies; publicity; potential partners if additional help is needed; a risk management plan; and a process for evaluating the project; 5) prepare for group members to engage in the service project which may include instruction on completing specific tasks and/or educating members on how the project will benefit the community; 6) complete the project; 7) documentation of service experience with photos, videos; or written reports; 8) once project is completed, reflect on success and/or challenges encountered during execution of the service project; consider what you might do differently in future service projects.

+Create a display which will educate the public regarding the impact of the service project for both the community and the group members.
+The display must be accompanied by at least 3 but no more than 10 4-H members at the time of the judge's critique.
+Groups wishing to include more than 10 members must ask for an accommodation, one week prior to judging.
+Group members should make a 5-10 minute presentation for the judge.
+Group members should create a display which showcases the service project and the steps needed to complete it.
+Only group members present for the judging and who participate in the critique and presentation are eligible for ribbons and premiums.